|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Garnish with a sprig of mint and slice of lime.
+Garnish with a sprig of mint and lime slice.
+Serve and enjoy.

 - This isn't designed to be a mint cocktail, rather a cocktail with a hint of mint.
 Keep the mint leaves to just a few instead of the full sprig common in mojitos for a balanced drink.

 - Since there's no muddling involved, wake up the mint's essential oils by slapping the leaves between your palms or tearing them a little bit.
 You should notice that they become more fragrant.

 - Fresh lime juice will create a better Madison Avenue.
 Since the average lime yields about 1 ounce, you can simply squeeze half of a fruit into the shaker.

 - One variation on this cocktail uses equal parts of orange liqueur and lime juice, pouring 3/4 ounce of each.